The Contact-Free Baby Monitor

 Internal Structure Images and PCBs

-I liked the ability to show the internal PCBs and electronic components because I always wanted to work on that kind of engineering aesthetics as a CG artist.
+I enjoyed the opportunity to showcase the internal PCBs and electronic components, as I’ve always wanted to work with this type of engineering aesthetics as a CG artist.

-I used the 3dsmax for modeling and the GPU rendering engine FStorm for the internal renders.
-I've also used C4D and Redshift for the exterior product renders.
+I used 3ds Max for modeling and the FStorm GPU rendering engine for the internal renders.
+For the exterior product renders, I worked in C4D with Redshift.

 Studio Noir Renders

-During the work process, I decided to run another exercise - rendering, using the Low-Key technique.
-I found it interesting to try to light each scene with only one Light Emitter.
+During the process, I decided to run another exercise — rendering with the low-key technique.
+I thought it would be interesting to try lighting each scene with only a single light emitter.

 Some of the Process and Behind the Scenes

-For further work, I needed information about the real PCB assemblies.
-So I ordered three used MIKU kits on e-bay to disassemble and reverse engineer them next.
-My main reverse engineering tools were a pair of digital calipers (for external and internal measurements), a magnifying glass with a dimensional grid, and macro photography.
+My main reverse engineering tools were a pair of digital calipers (for both external and internal measurements), a magnifying glass with a dimensional grid, and macro photography.

-I decided to shoot each board from both sides in the highest possible resolution to be able to use the photos not only as a reference but also as a source.
+I decided to photograph each board from both sides at the highest possible resolution, so the images could serve not only as reference but also as a direct source.

-I've shot it on a Nikon z7ii 45mp camera and a Nikkor 105mm f2.8 VR lens for the macro-shooting.
+The shooting was done with a Nikon Z7II 45 MP camera and a Nikkor 105mm f/2.8 VR lens for macro work.

-Since some boards were glossy and reflective, I needed to keep an eye on the highlights on the surfaces, avoiding the overbrights and sharp specular reflections.
+Since some boards were glossy and reflective, I had to watch the highlights carefully, avoiding overexposure and harsh specular reflections.

-The light rig contained a 45x45cm Lightbox, 5 LED lights, and one ring light.
+The lighting setup included a 45×45 cm lightbox, five LED lights, and one ring light.

 Camera Focusing Rail for macro photo-shooting

-As the thick PCB coating creates the polarizing effect, it was a good idea to get a polarizing filter to control how much light I need in the reflections.
+Since the thick PCB coating creates a polarizing effect, it made sense to use a polarizing filter to control the amount of light in the reflections.

 Some of the reference photos of the MIKU baby monitor